Home

 3. The condenser (or capacitor) is a storage device that protects the life of the points by reducing the arcing. (short explanation)

-The basic circuit of battery coil ignition
+Basic circuit of battery coil ignition

 The slash 5 BMW motorcycle points, coil and condenser diagram.

-Educate yourself with your perfectly running motorcycle.
+Educate yourself with your perfectly running BMW motorcycle.

 2. That the coils are at least working minimally.